-- Become a full member from only $70 per annum and enjoy additional benefits including discounted room and ski field rates, access to members’ accommodation, and two free summer nights each year.
+- Become a full member For only $100 per family, $70 for adults, or $50 for children/students you get discounted rooms and ski passes, free ski equipment, access to members’ accommodation, and two free summer nights each year.

 - Become a friend for free, we’ll keep you updated with our newsletter (see side bar).